m04josefsen/github-repository-stats/README.md

 ## About the Project

-The GitHub Repository Stats Generator is a web service that dynamically generates an image showcasing statistics about a GitHub repository's contributors.
-The image includes the top contributors, their avatars, and the number of contributions they have made to the repository.
+The GitHub Repository Stats Generator is a web service that dynamically generates an image showcasing statistics about a GitHub repository.

 This project is designed to be integrated into other repositories, allowing users to easily display their repository's contributor statistics using a simple HTML image tag.